juanpc2018/Win8.1x32-HP-Stream-7-install/README.md

 W11 vs. W10
 is like:
-OSX Mejave vs. OSX Catalina.
+OSX Mojave vs. OSX Catalina.
 or
 OSX Sierra vs. OSX High Sierra,
 "almost the same"